WillFantom/nescript/README.md

 - **INT**: 		`echo ::set-output name=example type=int::42`
 - **JSON**: 	`echo ::set-output name=example type=json::{"sometext": "json", "anumber": 42}`

-Script results can then be programmatically evaluated to boolean values using expressions.
+Script results can then be programmatically evaluated to boolean values using expression functions (currently only a [expr](https://github.com/antonmedv/expr) plugin is available).
 For example, to ensure the number set in the above JSON example is 42, the expression could be given:

 ```go
 ...